TotalDwarf03/aeroGIS/datasets/README.md

 Within the project I don't want to fill in each country with a colour, instead I want to just show the boundaries.
 To make this happen, I converted the polygons to lines using QGIS's "Polygon to Lines" tool (Vector > Geometry Tools > Polygon to Lines) and saved it to a new GeoJSON file (`uk-boundary-lines.geojson` within the `filtered` folder).

-#### Output Summary
+#### UK Boundaries Output Summary

-Following the cleaning process, the following dataset will be used in the project:
+Following the cleansing process, the following dataset will be used in the project:

 - `uk-boundary-lines.geojson`: A GeoJSON file containing the boundaries of the countries within the UK.